HetDaftary/CSV-in-different-langauges/README.md

 # CSV_in_different_langauges
-We will write some code to read and write a CSV file with C, C++, Java and Python.
+We will write some code to read and write a CSV file with C++, Java and Python.
 There are two codes for python, To read and write with CSV module and without CSV module.
 The basic logic for code in all the languages is same.
 Source for CSV files: https://www.appsloveworld.com/sample-csv-file/.